minprog/project/flask/finance/finance.md

 ## Testing

-To test your code with `check50`, execute the below.

-    $ check50 -l minprog/webprogrammeren/checks_2020/finance

-> Be aware that check50 will test your entire program as a whole.
-If you run it before completing all required functions, it may report errors on functions that are actually correct but depend on other functions.

 Be sure to test your web app manually too, as by

 * inputting alphabetical strings into forms when only numbers are expected,